 The Division of Student Life fosters student success by creating and promoting inclusive educationally purposeful services and activities within and beyond the classroom.
 It sponsors and facilitates over 500 student organizations that create opportunities for leadership development, volunteerism, and engagement within the Hawkeye community.
-It is also passionate about improving our culture, and strive to maintain a safe and supportive community for the University of Iowa.
+It is also passionate about improving our culture, and strives to maintain a safe and supportive community for the University of Iowa.

 The DSL advises and supports many programs, student groups and activities.
 Its purposes are to develop leadership among students, promote interactions among students with differing backgrounds, and support an array of social, educational, and cultural activities on the campus.
-Major programs include On Iowa, Pick One, Student Involvement & Leadership, etc.

 Center for Student Involvement & Leadership (CSIL)

 The Center for Student Involvement & Leadership is committed to the leadership development of all UI students.
 It provides diverse social, cultural, recreational, and educational programs and activities for the University of Iowa community.